Allergic rhinitis

 • Combination products (antihistamine + sympathomimetic) have a good effect on nasal congestion.
 They should not be used continuously for more than 10 days.

 • Nasal glucocorticoids Dynamed are effective against all symptoms of allergic rhinitis.
-In children, products with low systemic bioavailability (mometasone, fluticasone propionate or furoate) should be preferred.
+In children, products with low systemic bioavailability should be preferred.

-• A nasal spray combining an antihistamine and a nasal glucocorticoid is also available for patients over 12 years of age.
+• Nasal sprays combining an antihistamine and a nasal glucocorticoid is also available for patients over 12 years of age.

-• Cromoglicate Dynamed shows some effect against all symptoms of rhinitis, but its efficacy is only modest.
+• Sodium cromoglicate Dynamed shows some effect against all symptoms of rhinitis, but its efficacy is only modest.

 • Leukotriene receptor antagonists may be suitable for the treatment of allergic rhinitis in patients with asthma Dynamed.